 34. Doug Wead

-Full Name | Roy Douglas Wead |
+Full Name | Doug Wead |

-Date of Birth | May 17, 1946 |
+Birthdate | May 17, 1946 |

-Occupation | Writer, political commentator |
+Occupation | Writer, Political Commentator |

 Conservative commentator and author Roy Douglas Wead was born on May 17, 1946, and passed away on December 10, 2021.
 Muncie, Indiana, is where Wead was born.
 He published 27 books.